-Advise the patient to follow the dosing instructions in the Medication Guide and inform the patient that:
+Advise the patient to follow the dosing instructions in the Medication Guide and inform the patient of the following administration options:

 - DEXILANT is available as a delayed-release capsule.

-- DEXILANT may be taken without regard to food.
+- DEXILANT can be taken without regard to food.

 - DEXILANT should be swallowed whole.